AlaaKH123/Pipline-DevSecOps/README.md

 1. **Install Prometheus and Grafana:**

-   Set up Prometheus and Grafana to monitor your application.
+   Set up Prometheus and Grafana to monitor our application.

    **Installing Prometheus:**